HDAsfaw/hdasfaw.github.io/README.md

 #  Sustainable Materials in Electrochemical Devices (SMILED) research group
-Research group at the Ångström Laboratory ([https://www.uu.se/en/campus/angstrom-laboratory](https://www.uu.se/kontakt-och-organisation/personal?query=N12-273))
+Welcome to the research group of Dr. Habtom Desta Asfaw.
+We are part of the Structural Chemistry division and the Ångström Advanced Battery Centre (ÅABC) at Uppsala University in Sweden.
+Department of Chemistry - Ångström Laboratory, Uppsala University (https://www.uu.se/kontakt-och-organisation/personal?query=N12-273)

 ## Principal Investigator
 **Dr. Habtom Desta Asfaw**